InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

     namely `TF_VAR_aws_access_key` and `TF_VAR_aws_secret_key`.

-Remember the AMI it creates and re-place the value in the terraform `variables.tf` file (see below).
+Remember the AMI it creates and re-place the value in the terraform `variables.tf`.

 >   You need only run Packer once per region.

-## Starting the cluster
+## Starting the compute cluster
 Before starting the deployment ensure you've installed the SSH agent and added your key.

     $ eval $(ssh-agent)
     $ ssh-add ~/.ssh/abc-im.pem

-A shell-script wraps the combined execution of `Terraform` (used )to instantiate the bastion node and EFS storage etc. and `Ansible` to provision the EFS mounts, copy data and create the Nextflow cluster: -
+Crete the compute cluster with terraform (you can adjust the size and details from within the `variables.tf` file): -

+    $ cd terraform/compute-cluster/aws
+    $ terraform init
+    $ terraform apply -auto-approve

+## Configuring the compute cluster
+Here we use ansible to deploy the files, count the EFS volume onto the compute nodes and start the workers.
+But first you need to copy the IP addresses seen when creating the cluster into the `inventory.yml` file.

+    $ cd ansible
-    $ ./deploy-aws.sh
+    $ ansible-playbook site.yml

-## Stopping the cluster
+## Destroying the compute cluster
-You can use the convenient shell-script which calls `Ansible` to delete the nextflow cluster before using `terrafform` to destroy the remaining cluster: -
+Use terraform from the compute cluster directory: -

+    $ cd terraform/compute-cluster/aws
-    $ ./undeploy-aws.sh
+    $ terraform destory -force

 ## Execution and analysis
 This step is currently not automated.